sinclairzx81/sidewinder/readme.md

 // ---------------------------------------------------------------------------
 // Client
 //
 // Clients connect to Services.
-The clients `call()` function is inferred
+Sidewinder provides two client types.
+The
+// first is a WebClient which connects to WebService implementations over
+// Http, and the second is a WebSocketClient which connects to WebSocketService
-// from the Contract.
-The following connects to the service hosted above
+// implementations over a Web Socket.
+The following creates a WebClient to
-// and calls each of its methods.
+// consume the service above.
 //
 // ---------------------------------------------------------------------------